 My views may be considered "liberal" in today's America, but no one (contrary to a meme out there) has ever been banned from Rogue for being "conservative."
 Personal attacks are discouraged but you will find the debate among commenters can be vigorous and bracing.
 That said, they are the smartest and kindest bunch you will find on the Net.

-2. I try to post two entries a week.
+2. I try to post one column a week.
 That's my aspiration but not a promise — I have several paying gigs and was careless in choosing my parents.
 If I am slow to produce, feel free to take the most recent comments thread in a new direction.
 Unfortunately, because of spammers, comments are closed on individual columns after one month.
 But the most recent threads are open.

 3. Spammers, you say?
 If you are selling something and put your sales URL in your comment, you will be deleted and blocked.
 This is a non-profit blog, for me and for you.